Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Permissions section of the Edit tab in combination with the settings passed in the options parameter.
 Options available are:

-  * my_records_permission - set to true to enable the option to filter for a user's own records.
+  * all_records_permission - set to the name of a Drupal permission which the user must have to enable the option to access all records.
+  * includeFiltersForGroups - adds options for downloading records explicitly added to the user's groups (activities).
+The user's own records are always available; in addition group administrators can download the entire set of records for the group.
+  * includeFiltersForSharingCodes - allows filters which define a user's permissions, such as a set of verifiable records, to be included in the list of options.
+JSON array containing the sharing codes that are supported for filters which are available for the user and where `defines_permissions=true`.
+Defaults to an empty array so none are loaded.
+Possible options are 'R', 'V', 'D', 'M', 'P'.
-  * all_records_permission - set to true to enable the option to filter for all records.
+  * label - label given to the control.
+Default "Records to access".
-  * location_collation_records_permission - set to true to enable the option to filter for records in a location that the user has a Drupal permission to collate for (e.g. an LRC).
+  * location_collation_records_permission - set to the name of a Drupal permission which the user must have to enable the option to filter for records in a location that the user has a Drupal permission to collate for (e.g. an LRC).
+To use this option, the user profile must have a field called `location_collation` which contains the ID of an indexed location from the Indicia `locations` table.
+  * my_records_permission - set to the name of a Drupal permission which the user must have to enable the option to filter for a user's own records.
+  * useSharingPrefix - when `@includeFiltersForSharingCodes` is used to include filters which define sets of records a user can access, setting this to true will include a prefix for the entry in the selection list to clarify the sharing code (Verification, Download, Reporting etc).

 .. _elasticsearch-report-helper-recordDetails: